buildbot/buildbot/master/docs/manual/cfg-schedulers.rst

     The layouts implemented in the standard web application are:

-    * ``simple``: fields are displayed one by one without alignement.
+    * ``simple``: fields are displayed one by one without alignment.
         They take the horizontal space that they need.

     * ``vertical``: all fields are displayed vertically, aligned in columns (as per the ``column`` attribute of the NestedParameter)

     * ``tabs``: Each field gets its own `tab <http://getbootstrap.com/components/#nav-tabs>`_.
         This can be used to declare complex build forms which won't fit into one screen.
-        The childs fields are usually other NestedParameters with vertical layout.
+        The children fields are usually other NestedParameters with vertical layout.

 ``columns`` (optional, accepted values are 1,2,3,4)

     The number of columns to use for a `vertical` layout.
-    If ommited, it is set to 1 unless there are more than 3 visible child fields in which case it is set to 2.
+    If omitted, it is set to 1 unless there are more than 3 visible child fields in which case it is set to 2.

 FixedParameter
 ##############